 Land Surveyor

 I have been selected as part of a team to survey grounds meant for putting up kindergarten classrooms for various institutions across my country.
 They will need the area of the land and the topography at the end of our job.
 Since some of these areas are remote, if we are to use a Total station and national pillars we will have to waste a lot of money in transferring the pillar coordinates to our working space.
 Since they don't require accuracy in the eastings and northings we have decided to result to GPS for absolute observations but then i'm faced with the challenge of vertical accuracy since i am suppose to produce a DTM and topographic map of the area at the end of the day.
-In Ghana we have not really researched into our geoid ellipsoid separation so i wanted to know, without applying the said parameters in my obtained elevations for the GPS will my results be accurate.Ā
+In Ghana we have not really researched into our geoid ellipsoid separation so i wanted to know, without applying the said parameters in my obtained elevations for the GPS will my results be accurate.

-You need to be a member of Land Surveyors United - Global Surveying Community to add thoughts!
+You need to be a member of Land Surveyors United - Surveying Education Community to add thoughts!

-Join Land Surveyors United - Global Surveying Community
+Join Land Surveyors United - Surveying Education Community

 Replies